 - Limited access to safe and affordable nutritious fresh commodities and minimally processed foods;

 - Investment in removing market constraints for nutritious foods for low income populations;

 - Lack of attention to and limited understanding of the nutritional status of farming households and their ability to consume nutritious and diverse diets.

 Our three pillars are:

 Scaling nutritious commodity value chains

-- GAIN explores and implements novel solutions to the issues hindering the availability of nutritious commodities.
-Through our projects addressing postharvest loss and waste, food safety in the peanut value chain, and improving the nutrient content of rice, we work to coordinate measurable actions to address bottlenecks in specific value chains.
+- GAIN implements novel solutions to the issues hindering the availability of nutritious commodities.
+Through our projects addressing postharvest loss and waste, food safety in the peanut value chain, and improvements to the nutrient content of rice, we work to coordinate measurable actions to address bottlenecks in specific value chains.
 Our innovative, multisectoral approaches improve the availability of nutritious foods in the marketplace.

 Improving nutrition through local food systems

 - GAIN works to strengthen networks, foster innovations and provide investment to bring affordable nutritious foods to the market.
 Low income populations, particularly women with infants and young children, are reliant on the foods available in their local markets.
-If these foods are not affordable and accessible it can have a great impact on the nutrition outcomes of the family.
-The AgNut program works not only works to support small and medium scale enterprises to bring nutritious foods to low income markets, but also works to improve the nutrition status of target communities through behavior change and adoption of positive health practices.
+If these foods are not affordable or accessible, it can have a great impact on the nutrition outcomes of the family.
+AgNut not only works to support small and medium scale enterprises to bring nutritious foods to low income markets, but also to improve the nutrition status of target communities through behavior change and adoption of positive health practices.

 Improving farmer nutrition